MikeTam1021/friendly-101/docs/introduction.rst

 Hello, my name is Rich Cornish.
 I first used Django in the fall of 2006 and quicky fell in love working with it.
 I then worked as an interaction designer at the same online division at the Lawrence Journal-World from 2007 to 2009.

-Today I work as a UX designer and feel privileged that I can share the lessons I learned about web development from the perspective of a designer.
-I graduated from the `University of Illinois at Urbana-Champaign <http://illinois.edu/>`_ with master degree in journalism.
+Today I work as a User Experience designer and feel privileged that I can share the lessons I learned about web development from the outside perspective of a designer.
+I graduated from the `University of Illinois at Urbana-Champaign <http://illinois.edu/>`_ with a `master of science degree in journalism <http://catalog.illinois.edu/graduate/graduate-majors/journalism/>`_.

 What is Django 101?
 -------------------

-This mission of Django 101 is to be a guide for beginners wanting to learn Django.
+This mission of Django 101 is to be a guide for absolute beginners wanting to learn Django.
 Other text have similar missions for other technologies, but this text is different because I endeavor to meet the following standards:

 - Easy to read and understand

   All text and graphics are written and presented in a way that is neither too technical nor too childish.
 The material assumes some use of a Mac computer, but nothing more is required.
 Organization, grammar, consistency, and style are critical.

-- Reviews related technologies
+- Review related technologies

   Too many instructional texts silo themselves, burdening the reader to figure out the technology landscape.
-There is great value in understanding what's related, what's necessary, what's optional, and what are the alternatives.
+There is great value in understanding what's required, what's optional, what's related, and what are the alternatives.

-- Links honorably
+- Link honorably

   While reviewing related technologies is useful, the text is not an all-encompassing guide to all of them.
 After an overview and explanation of basic concepts, hyperlinks should be used often to point the reader to a trustworthy source to learn more.